CONSTITUTION OF THE PETERBOROUGH DEF

 2. Basis of Faith

-Our Basis of Faith is that of the Church of England Evangelical Council:
+The Basis of Faith of the PDEF shall be that of the Church of England Evangelical Council, namely:

-4. The Atonement as the Work of Grace - We believe that Jesus Christ came to save lost sinners.
+We believe that Jesus Christ came to save lost sinners.
 Though sinless, he bore our sins, and their judgement, on the cross, thus accomplishing our salvation.
-By raising Christ bodily from the dead, God vindicated him as Lord and Saviour and proclaimed his victory.
+By raising Christ bodily from the dead, God vindicated him as Lord and Saviour and his victory.
 Salvation is in Christ alone.

-8. Christ's Return as the Triumph of Grace - We look forward expectantly to the final manifestation of Christ's grace and glory when he comes again to raise the dead, judge the world, vindicate His chosen and bring his Kingdom to its eternal fulfillment in the new heaven and the new earth.
+We look forward expectantly to the final manifestation of Christ's grace and glory when he comes again to raise the dead, judge the world, vindicate His chosen and bring his Kingdom to its eternal fulfilment in the new heaven and the new earth.